keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 The bootstrap command above does the following:

 * Creates a Git repository `podtato-head` on your GitHub account.
-* Adds Flux component manifests to the repository - creates `./clusters/dev/flux-system/*` structure.
+* Adds Flux component manifests to the repository and creates `./clusters/dev/flux-system/*` structure.
 * Deploys Flux components to your Kubernetes Cluster.
 * Configures Flux components to track the path `./clusters/dev/` in the repository.

 ## Creating the application

-Now it's time to add the application together with pre- and post-deployment checks to the repository.
+Now it's time to add the Keptn application that defines the Keptn pre- and post-deployment checks to the repository.

 First, clone the `podtato-head` repository to your local machine.